suhasAB/WordleOptimizer/README.md

 <details>
      <summary> Click to see more details</summary>
      - Why - Based on the probability distribution of relative frequencies of words and letters we can estimate the best word possible for a given pattern after each guess. <br>
-     - Relative Frequency Approach focuses on choosing the best word for the given pattern at each guess based on relative frequency of letters and words involved. <br>

 </details>

 ### 1.4.
 Entropy combined with Relative Frequency (To Optimize number of guesses considering Probability of Relative Frequency and Entropy)